sparsity-xyz/spin-sdk/README.md

 # **Your feedback is more than welcomed!**

-Please feel free to submit issues or send your feedback to spin-sdk@m4.team
+Please feel free to submit issues or send your feedback to devrel@sparsity.xyz